Suburban Rail Loop East

 The Bondi Road, Bonbeach level crossing will be removed by lowering the rail line into a trench and building a new road at the current level.

-The second stage of the Hurstbridge Line Upgrade will deliver more train services, less crowding on peak trains and better connections to public transport.
+The Hurstbridge Line Duplication will deliver more train services, less crowding on peak trains and better connections to public transport in Melbourne’s north-east.

 We’re adding an extra lane on Childs Road, replacing the roundabout at Bowman Drive with traffic lights and building a new bridge over Darebin Creek.